 New LOS Statements 2021 AMP LOS Statements Commentary Rural and urban transport networks are designed to user needs and maintained to nationally acceptable standards Roads are designed and maintained to community expectations Consolidation of level of service statements to reflect network view.
 Roads and bridges are fit for purpose and provide for comfortable and efficient travel Less reliance on community expectations as sole measure for provision and maintenance of the network.
 Car parks are available, fit for purpose and easy to access Road safety initiatives build community awareness of road safety and assist in the reduction of harm on our roads Roading works and road safety initiatives help promote district road safety and awareness Wording change to reflect shift to Vision Zero model/thinking The transport system connects our communities, with limited disruption from unexpected outages/emergency events New level of service statement in alignment with benefit sought for the network - improved resilience.
-Infrastructure to support active and public transport is provided and maintained to nationally acceptable standards Footpaths are safe, well designed and maintained Consolidation of level of service statements to reflect network view. provided and maintained to nationally acceptable standards Sustainable transport options are facilitated and provided network view.
-Transport infrastructure enables continued urban, commercial and industrial growth New level of service statement in alignment with benefit sought for the network - a transport network that supports sustainable urban and regional development.
-Land Transport assets are managed on budget, factoring in whole of life costs, depreciation and inflation New level of service statement in alignment with benefit sought for the network - affordable, economically sustainable transport network.
+Infrastructure to support active and public transport is provided and maintained to nationally acceptable standards Footpaths are safe, well designed and maintained Consolidation of level of service statements to reflect network view. · · · · · · · · · · · · · · · · · · · Sustainable transport options are facilitated and provided Transport infrastructure enables continued urban, commercial and industrial growth New level of service statement in alignment with benefit sought for the network - a transport network that supports sustainable urban and regional development.
+Land Transport assets are managed on budget and for longevity, utilising innovation and balancing maintenance and renewals activity for best long-run value.
+New level of service statement in alignment with benefit sought for the network - affordable, economically sustainable transport network.